Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

 The other item you don’t want to ignore is your air system, which is meant to keep you cozy – but can also keep you breathing easy.

 If you have a furnace, have it serviced by a professional at least every few years.
-There are different schools of thought on how necessary duct cleaning is (dust mites don’t fare well in that kind of hard, dry environment), but most pros agree that it’s a good idea if you’ve been doing renos, have pets, or there is mold in the house.
+There are different schools of thought on how necessary duct cleaning is (dust mites don’t fare well in that kind of hard, dry environment).
+Still, most pros agree that it’s a good idea if you’ve been doing renos, have pets, or there is mold in the house.

-Changing the furnace filter – or the filters on any air-cleaning system you have – is also essential, and should be done monthly in winter.
+Changing the furnace filter – or the filters on any air-cleaning system you have – is also essential, and you want to do this monthly in winter.
 For furnaces, choose a filter with a MERV rating of 11 to 13.

 (If you have a whole-home filtration system, consult the manufacturer’s instructions to find out when to change filters.)